 Months of entry

-The department has particular research strengths in Philosophy of Mind & Psychology, Epistemology, The Philosophy of Art and Literature, Moral and Political Philosophy, 20th Century Continental Philosophy, and Kant and 19th Century Post-Kantian Philosophy.
+While many UK philosophy departments possess strength in analytic philosophy or continental philosophy, we are distinctive in having world-leading philosophers from both fields.
+You are invited to explore the academic staff listing to see which topic areas are covered and identify a potential supervisor for your thesis.
 Additionally, as a Philosophy and Literature candidate, you will be eligible for secondary supervision from English or Modern Languages in addition to your primary supervisor from Philosophy, if it is relevant to your particular research project.
 If you think this would be a good fit for your research, you should discuss the possibility with your potential Philosophy supervisor in the first instance.

 Fees and funding

 There are many funding opportunities for doctoral students at the University of Warwick.
 For more information, please visit: https://warwick.ac.uk/fac/soc/philosophy/studywithus/pgrstudy/funding

 Course contact details

 - Postgraduate Office

 - +44 (0)24 7615 0522